Make Marketing Suck Less

 As a reminder, the job of your message is to persuade and turn someone who doesn't know you at all into a client.
 Your message should be about leading people to your work.
 It should be about persuasion, making that argument.

-Even though it’s the best indicator, I still see business owners getting confused because of the worst indicator of marketing messaging success.
+Even though sales are the best indicator, I still see business owners getting confused because of the worst indicator of messaging success.

 The Worst Indicator That Your Marketing Messaging Works: Social Media

-It’s easy to think that if you can build a huge social media following, your message is working, and sales are imminent.
+It's easy to think that if you build a huge following on social media, your message is working and sales are imminent.

-She needed 36 people to buy a t-shirt, and she’d produce the first run.
-This means she needed a conversion rate of 0.00001385.
+All she needed was 36 people to buy a t-shirt to produce the first run.
+That's a conversion rate of 0.00001385.

-But she couldn't.
-She couldn't get 36 of her followers to buy a t-shirt.
+She couldn't do it.
+She couldn't get 36 of her 2.6 million followers to buy a t-shirt.

 A big audience does not equal an audience of buyers!

-Social media is a terrible indicator that your message works because it casts the widest net possible, and your audience may not be filled with buyers.
+Social media is a poor indicator of whether your message works because it casts the widest possible net, and your audience may not be filled with buyers.

-For micro business owners, sales will always be the ultimate test for whether or not your brand message strategy works.
+For expert business owners, sales will always be the ultimate test of whether your message works.

-What are the Key Benefits of Creating a Brand Message Strategy?
+What are the Key Benefits of Creating a Marketing Message Strategy?

-There are five significant benefits when you create a brand message strategy that makes it worth investing time, money, and energy.
+There are five significant benefits to creating a messaging strategy that make it worth investing time, money, and energy.

 #1.
 Consistent Branding and Brand Messaging Can Increase Your Revenue by 20%